jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 * Openshift allows to set a default custom seccomp profile(different from the Docker default profile), by editing the restricted SCC.
 * Openshift allows to set individual seccomp profiles per pod via  annotations.

-To test this feature, we asume you have already followed the documentation and have a environment with seccomp profiles configured.
+To test this feature, we assume you have already followed the documentation and have a environment with seccomp profiles configured.

 NOTE:
 **Make sure you configure seccomp profiles in every node of your cluster, no matter if is a master, a infra or a node.**

-In the folder [`seccomp-profiles`](seccomp-profiles) you can find the profile mkdir.json,that blocks the syscall mkdir.
+Insid the folder [`seccomp-profiles`](seccomp-profiles) you can find the profile mkdir.json,that blocks mkdir syscall.
-You should place it in the seccomp root folder of your cluster (In every node).
+You should place it in the seccomp root folder( defined in the node-config.yaml) of your cluster (In every node).

 Also two .yaml files with POD definitions, one annotated to use the mkdir.json profile.